Maintaining Health and Wellness After the Elections [Proverbs]

 When it goes well with the righteous, the city rejoices, and when the wicked perish, there is joyful shouting (Proverbs 11:10).

 Individuals, whether righteous or wicked, are the building blocks of culture.
-A country is no greater than the sum character of its individuals.
+The character of a country is no greater than the sum of the character of its individuals.
 Much more could be exposited from this proverb, but of special insight is the following: people yearn for righteousness in society!
 That longing attests to the truth revealed in the first chapter of the book of Romans: that God’s laws are written on man’s heart.
-Internally, people possess a moral compass, and even though they may suppress that morality in their personal life ( John 3:19b states, and men loved the darkness rather than the Light, for their deeds were evil.), they give away the fact that they inherently know right from wrong by the mere fact that they yearn for righteousness in their city!
+Internally, people possess a moral compass, and even though they may suppress that morality in their personal life ( John 3:19 states, and men loved the darkness rather than the Light, for their deeds were evil), they give away the fact that they inherently know right from wrong by the mere fact that they yearn for righteousness in their city!
 While they may suppress their personal conscience, they tend not to suppress their corporate conscience!

 B. THROUGH RIGHTEOUS LAWS